-Tim Livingstone, Director at UHY Haines Norton, explains why he doesn’t buy into the hype around New Zealand’s economy.
+Tim Livingstone, Consultant at UHY Haines Norton, explains why he doesn’t buy into the hype around the New Zealand economy.

 Maybe I have been in business too long and become cynical, but I don’t buy into all the hype around the New Zealand economy being a “rock star”.